itsluckysharma01/ReactJS-From_Basic/README.md

 - `useLayoutEffect` for synchronous DOM mutations before paint
 - `useReducer` for complex state logic and actions
 - `useContext` for global state management
+- `useRef` for DOM manipulation and element references
+- Custom hooks for reusable logic and state management
 - Hook execution order and timing differences
+- Advanced hook patterns and best practices

 **✅ React Router Mastery**